mattk6/message-js/README.md

 Then you need a .env file configured with your database connection information, a sample is supplied as .env(example)

-here is the ddl for creating the nescesarry table in mySQL:
+Here is the ddl for creating the nescesarry table in mySQL:

 ```
 CREATE TABLE `messages` (